project-gemmi/gemmi/docs/mol.rst

 Elements
 ========

-When working with molecular structures it is good to have basic data from the periodic table at hand.
+When working with molecular structures, it is good to have basic data from the periodic table at hand.

 **C++**